Gigi Hadid Strips For Nude Pic With Zayn Malik As Bella Hadid Dares Dominatrix

 Instead, Malik was seen sitting in the front row as Hadid went without a bra at the Balmain runway show.
 Gigi flaunted her figure in a caged sheer top inspired by the bondage fashion trend.

 As for her sister Bella Hadid, she went even further when it came to flaunting the bondage style trend.
-Bella showed up at a Paris Fashion Week party sporting dominatrix style leather, along with chains and diamonds, reported People.
+Bella showed up at a Paris Fashion Week party sporting dominatrix-style leather along with chains and diamonds, reported People.

 In contrast to Gigi and her pal Kendall Jenner, both of whom were faced with a backlash over how quickly they climbed up the supermodel career ladder, Bella has smoothly succeeded, achieving everything from product endorsements to collaboration collections.
 That dominatrix-inspired style she wore at the party was to celebrate her collaboration with Chrome Hearts.